 However, as blood circulates throughout the body before returning to the lungs, VOCs in exhaled breath also provide a useful source of biomarkers of diseases elsewhere in the body, as well as being sensitive to potentially important endogenous VOCs, such as drug metabolites.

-Breath analysis therefore offers a non-invasive means of biomarker wide-ranging detection, for applications in diagnostics and precision medicine.
+Breath analysis therefore offers a non-invasive means of biomarker detection, for wide-ranging applications in diagnostics and precision medicine.

 Figure 1.
 Diffusion pathway of VOCs into breath.

 2. Breath collection